Embedding spaces of split links: Embedding spaces and sphere systems

 By induction, we can find $\Sigma'$ realising $T'$ for $L_1\sqcup\cdots \sqcup L_{n-1}$.
 First, assume that we do not fall into either of the cases (i) or (ii) above.
 Then $v$ is still a vertex in $T'$.
 Let $U$ be the component of $\R^3\setminus \Sigma'$ corresponding to $v$.
 Now choose a point $p\in U\setminus (L_1\sqcup\cdots \sqcup L_{n-1})$ and a small closed ball $B\subset U$ centered on $p$.
 Choose $\tau\in\link(L_n)$ such that the image of $\tau$ lies in the interior of $B$.
 There is an isotopy simultaneously taking $B$ to the ball of radius $1/2$ centered on $2n$ and the image of $\tau$ onto $L_n$.
 Now apply isotopy extension to obtain an ambient isotopy of $\R^3$, from which we obtain a sphere system $\Sigma$ realising $T$, where~$w$ corresponds to the interior of~$B$, and we add the boundary of this ball to obtain~$\S$.

-If we are in case (i), we take two parallel copies the sphere of $\Sigma'$ corresponding to edge added between the vertices~$u_1$ and~$u_2$ and set $U$ to be the component in between these two parallel copies.
+If we are in case (i), we take two parallel copies of the sphere of $\Sigma'$ corresponding to the edge added between the vertices~$u_1$ and~$u_2$ and set $U$ to be the component in between these two parallel copies.
 If we are in case (ii), then $w'$ is the root, hence corresponds to the unbounded component.
 Add a large sphere surrounding all of $\Sigma'$ and set $U$ to be the unbounded complement of this sphere.
 In each case, we then choose a ball $B\subset U$ and $\tau\in \link(L_n)$ whose image lies in $B$ and proceed as above.
-This completes the proof of existence.
+This completes the proof. \end{proof} \end{lem}

-For uniqueness up to isotopy, if $\Sigma, \Sigma'$ are two essential separating systems realising $T$ which can be disjointly embedded, then consider the spheres $S,S'$ respectively in each corresponding to the edge out of $w$.
-Because both $S$ and $S'$ separate $L_n$ from the rest of $L$, they must be nested \emph{i.e.,} $S\cup S'$ cobound an embedded $S^2\times I$.
-Hence we can find an ambient isotopy from $S$ to $S'$ which is the identity outside of neighborhood of $S^2\times I$.
-In particular, this isotopy is fixed on $\rho$.
-By induction, we can isotope each of the remaining spheres of $\Sigma'$ to those of $\Sigma$ as well. \end{proof} \end{lem}